tomasmcm/MittenLink/README.md

 2. (Cold Wallet) User transfers the value from the cold wallet to the hot wallet.

-3. (Hot Wallet) User calls `linkWallets` with the cold and hot wallet addresses, rlp hash and v, r, s signature values from the transfer transaction.
+3. (Hot Wallet) User calls `linkWallets` with the cold and hot wallet addresses, serialised transaction hash and v, r, s signature values from the transfer transaction.

 4. (Hot Wallet) User calls `getWalletLinks` with the hot wallet address and receives array of cold wallets linked to it.